Introduction to Scientific Observation: Dancing Raisins

 Notes from the Trenches:

-My husband got a Twist and Sparkle for Christmas but when we tried doing this activity with the soda water it created, the raisins didn’t dance.
+My husband got a Soda Siphon for Christmas but when we tried doing this activity with the soda water it created, the raisins didn’t dance.
 Apparently there just wasn’t enough carbonation in the water and the raisins just sat on the bottom of the beaker.

 I quickly located a can of store bought clear soda in our fridge and we were able to use it for the rest of our activity.
 However, this little hic-up made me think that it would be fun to turn this activity into a real experiment by using different types of soda (Tonic water, Club Soda, Sprite, 7-up, etc) and counting the number of times the raisins float or sink in a minute.